Sports Desk: UNM’s Jordan Kress cleared to play football

 ALBUQUERQUE, N.M.
-(KRQE) – The University of New Mexico Football is set to play San Jose State on Saturday.
+(KRQE) – University of New Mexico football is set to play San Jose State on Saturday.
 The team heard good news on Monday, as UNM’s best returning wide receiver Jordan Kress was cleared to play.

 Kress tested positive for COVID-19 back in July and later he was diagnosed with Myocarditis, a condition that causes swelling of the heart.
 This condition could have come after he contracted COVID-19 but Kress says that he had issues in the past as well.